Permanent revolution: Address of the Central Committee to the Communist League

 Marx's most famous use of the phrase permanent revolution is his March 1850 Address of the Central Committee to the Communist League.
 His audience is the proletariat in Germany, faced with the prospect that "the petty-bourgeois democrats will for the moment acquire a predominant influence", i.e. temporary political power.
 He enjoins them as such:

 While the democratic petty bourgeois want to bring the revolution to an end as quickly as possible, achieving at most the aims already mentioned, it is our interest and our task to make the revolution permanent until all the more or less propertied classes have been driven from their ruling positions, until the proletariat has conquered state power and until the association of the proletarians has progressed sufficiently far – not only in one country but in all the leading countries of the world – that competition between the proletarians of these countries ceases and at least the decisive forces of production are concentrated in the hands of the workers.

 In the remainder of the text, Marx outlines his proposal that the proletariat "make the revolution permanent".
 In essence, it consists of the working class maintaining a militant and independent approach to politics both before, during and after the struggle which will bring the petty-bourgeois democrats to power.

-Proletariat should organise autonomously

-Marx is concerned that throughout the process of this impending political change the petty-bourgeoisie will "seek to ensnare the workers in a party organization in which general social-democratic phrases prevail while their particular interests are kept hidden behind, and in which, for the sake of preserving the peace, the specific demands of the proletariat may not be presented.
-Such a unity would be to their advantage alone and to the complete disadvantage of the proletariat.
-The proletariat would lose all its hard-won independent position and be reduced once more to a mere appendage of official bourgeois democracy".

-Marx outlines how the proletariat should respond to this threat.
-First, he says that "above all the [Communist] League, must work for the creation of an independent organization of the workers' party, both secret and open, and alongside the official democrats, and the League must aim to make every one of its communes a center and nucleus of workers' associations in which the position and interests of the proletariat can be discussed free from bourgeois influence".
-That is, "it is essential above all for them to be independently organized and centralized in clubs".
-Marx does say that "an association of momentary expedience" is permissible if and only if "an enemy has to be fought directly", although this is not an excuse for a long term alliance since emergency alliances will arise satisfactorily when needed.